frealis/River-City-Pro-Wash-backup/README.md

   $ docker-machine ls

 - When deciding whether to launch the application via manage.py or docker-compose, you have to make appropriate database settings adjustments in order to use Postgres; Docker, when set to create a Postgres database through docker-compose.yml, will initially create a database named 'postgres' (which is why you probably have to set the 'NAME': attribute of the DATABASE settings in settings.py to 'postgres', at least initially).
-To test this out, make sure that all images and containers are deleted from your local machine (run these commands from any directory, it doesn't matter):
+To test this out, make sure that all images and containers are deleted from your local machine (run these following commands from any directory, it doesn't matter):

   $ docker rm $(docker ps -a -q)    // Remove all containers
   $ docker rmi $(docker images -q)  // Remove all images